imarchis/angular-hook-orm/README.md

 angular-hook-orm is designed to offer solutions for interactions that reside between the Service layer and the Storage layer:
  - it offers exchangeable solutions for the Data Access Layer, in the form of "Adapters";
  - it has a built in "Entity Manager" which is a solution for the Data Mapper Layer;
- - it provides a means to easily define connections between the entities in the for of "Hooks";
+ - it provides a means to easily define connections between the entities in the form of "Hooks";
  - it offers guidance for designing the Entities and Repositories of your application;
  - it has (will have) a built in "Query Builder" to offer easier ways interract with the data of your application.